 As if the increased number of deaths wasn’t enough of a concern, a side-effect of this epidemic is that law enforcement agencies have ramped up their efforts to crack down on drug crimes throughout the country, especially in Florida.
 As a Schedule I controlled substance, even possessing small amounts of heroin can be classified as a felony offense in the Sunshine State, exposing defendants to serious penalties upon conviction.
 While some low-level offenders may be able to receive lesser sentencing in exchange for participation in a substance abuse program, this is usually only possible with the assistance of a powerful attorney.

 If you have been arrested for a heroin-related crime, contact the skilled Orlando drug crime attorneys at The Wiseman Law Firm today.
-With more than 15 years of proven criminal defense experience, our powerful advocates can fight to minimize the consequences you face and ensure your rights are guarded every step of the way during this frightening time.
+With 20 years of proven criminal defense experience, our powerful advocates can fight to minimize the consequences you face and ensure your rights are guarded every step of the way during this frightening time.

 Call (407) 708-9127 or contact our office online today to discuss your defense options.